 Figure 2: Mobile Money Account Usage by Group (2021)

 Mobile money adoption and financial inclusion have faced significant structural challenges in South Sudan.
 Inadequate telecommunication infrastructure contributing to patchy network coverage has restricted mobile money use, especially in rural areas.
 Limited access to electricity and low mobile phone penetration also affected mobile money uptake.
 The long distances between residents and mobile money agents have proved challenging too.
 In 2019, around 83% of rural inhabitants had to walk at least 30 minutes to reach an agent; this was the case for only 40% of urban dwellers.
 To overcome this, the country’s first local telecom operator, Digitel, launched in 2021, is working to improve mobile network infrastructure in remote areas.

 Socioeconomic barriers have limited mobile money uptake.
-Conflict in South Sudan has led to persistent underdevelopment and low purchasing power among the wider population.
-High levels of illiteracy are a constraint too, as is a lack of identification documents (ID).
+Persistent underdevelopment and low purchasing power are a constraint, as is a lack of identification documents (ID).
 In 2019, only 41% of the population had the required ID to access mobile money subscriptions.

 Economic and health risks presented by COVID-19 have exacerbated the situation.
 South Sudan’s currency depreciated by 97% between September 2019 and October 2022.
 To overcome this volatility, m-Gurush offers USD-only mobile money accounts.
 The company supports P2P transfers, mobile-to-bank transactions, outward international remittances, bill payments, as well as cash-ins and cash-outs at agents in both South Sudanese pounds and US dollars.